ESDeutekom/ComparingOrthologies/eukarya/README.md

 ## Contained directories and files
 ## eukarya
-Data and scripts used in the analyses
+Data and scripts used in the analyses.
 Contains:

 #### annotations
 All autmatically inferred orthologous groups and LECA orthologous group lists, and manually inferred orthologous groups.

 #### data
-Species trees and lists for dolls parsimony.
+Species trees and lists for Dollo parsimony.
-(Non-)interaction datasets.

-#### database
-Sql database of the eukarya used for easy query-ing in Jupiter notebooks.

 #### scripts
 Used for sql database